nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

         - Select the ``Input parameter file (*.bz2)`` by click on the icon :fa:`search` and selecting the file `tomo-new-coarse-refinement-*_r01_02.bz2`

-        - Uncheck ``Refine tilt-geometry``.
-This will disable refinement of the tilt-geometry parameters
+        - Uncheck ``Refine tilt-geometry`` to disable refinement of the tilt-geometry parameters

-        - Uncheck ``Refine particle alignments``.
-This will disable refinement of particle poses
+        - Uncheck ``Refine particle alignments`` to disable refinement of particle poses

-        - Check ``Refine CTF per-particle``.
-This will enable per-particle CTF refinement.
+        - Check ``Refine CTF per-particle`` to enable per-particle CTF refinement.
 While it's possible to refine CTF parameters, tilt geometry, and particle poses simultaneously, this is not recommended, as it may increase the risk of overfitting.

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`